tytydraco/yessleep/out/The_Monster_of_Nobel_coffee_and_Tea.md

 There were no addresses or postage stamps anywhere on the box or post card, which to my mind could only have meant that someone had to have already known where I lived and dropped it off by hand.
 The postcard itself contained a short message written in spidery  handwriting with red ink.

-“ Dear Boss, I hope this is enough to convenience you.
+“ Dear Boss, I hope this is enough to convince you.
 I’m a lot of things, but I’m no liar. - HA”

 I then somewhat hesitantly took the box into my hands and opened the lid.
 Once I saw what was inside the box, I immediately vomited all over my front porch and ran back inside to grab my phone and call the police.